jurteam/mvp-smart-contract/JUR Protocol Specification.md

     - there is no option with a clear majority.

-  - a clear majority is considered to be when one single option has 0.1 votes or more, than any other option.
+  - a clear majority is considered to be when one single option has more than any other option.

 ## Rewarding Voters